Your Guide to Planning, Planting, and Growing Amaryllis

 Amaryllis may be the easiest and most impressive flowers you’ll ever grow.
 Their huge, trumpet-shaped blossoms measure up to 8” across and they come in amazing colors, from velvety red through pink, peach, white and even pale green.
-Amaryllis are tropical plants that are winter hardy only in frost-free zones 9-12.
-In most areas, the bulbs are planted indoors, where they bloom between November and April.
+Amaryllis are tropical plants and winter hardy only in zones 9-12.
+When the bulbs are grown outdoors in frost-free climates, they bloom during late winter and early spring.
+In colder areas, amaryllis bulbs are grown indoors, for flowers between November and April.

-When you purchase an amaryllis bulb, it already contains everything that's needed to produce a living bouquet of big, beautiful flowers.
-All you need to do is plant the bulb and water sparingly.
+Inside an amaryllis bulb is everything that's needed to produce a living bouquet of big, beautiful flowers.
+Just plant the bulb, give it some light and water sparingly.

 There are dozens of gorgeous amaryllis varieties, each with its own unique color and style.
-Growing a few different varieties is the best way to discover your favorites.
-And, since the bulbs are so easy to grow, amaryllis also make thoughtful gifts for anyone who enjoys the beauty of flowers.
+Discover your favorites by planting a few different varieties each year.
+Amaryllis also make thoughtful gifts for anyone who enjoys the beauty of flowers.

-Amaryllis bulbs may be planted in individual pots, or several bulbs can be grouped together in a larger container.
-Pots should have drainage holes on the bottom so excess water can drain out and the roots won’t get waterlogged.
+Amaryllis bulbs may be planted in individual pots, or several bulbs may be grouped together in a larger container.
+Pots should have drainage holes on the bottom so excess water will drain out and the roots won’t get waterlogged.

 Amaryllis bulbs may also be grown without soil.
 Fill a vase or watertight pot with about 5” of pebbles or coarse stone.
 Add just enough water to cover the stones.
 Position the bulb on top of the stones so the water is barely touching the bottom of the bulb.
 Add more pebbles or stones around the bulb to help anchor it, leaving the top 1/3 of the bulb exposed.
 As water evaporates or is absorbed by the developing roots, add more water, keeping the level just below the base of the bulb.